Karatsu with Kids: A Family Day Trip to Saga’s Castle Coast (2026)

 Niji-no-Matsubara: The Rainbow Pine Forest

-Niji-no-Matsubara is a 4.5 km pine forest along Karatsu Bay — one of Japan’s three great pine forests.
-With kids:
+Niji-no-Matsubara is a 4.5 km pine forest along Karatsu Bay — one of Japan’s three great pine forests, and a flat, easy stretch with kids.

 • Stroller and bike-friendly — Flat path through the pines.